benlau/androidnative.pri/README.md

 Calling Android functions from Qt without using JNI
 ===========================

-It is forked from the QuickAndroid project that aim to provide a library to access Android functions from Qt/QML without using JNI.
+It is a fork of the [Quick Android](https://github.com/benlau/quickandroid) project that aims to provide a library to access Android functions from Qt/QML without using JNI.

 Remarks: This project only support gradle build system.